myshell-ai/AIlice/README.md

 - **Separating different computational tasks as much as possible, using recursion and divide-and-conquer from traditional computing to solve complex problems.**
 - **Agents should be able to interact in both directions.**

+Let's briefly explain these fundamental principles.

+Starting from the most obvious level, a highly dynamic prompt construction makes it less likely for an agent to fall into a loop.
+The influx of new variables from the external environment continuously impacts the LLM, helping it to avoid that pitfall.
+Furthermore, feeding the LLM with all the currently available information can greatly improve its output.
+For example, in automated programming, error messages from interpreters or command lines assist the LLM in continuously modifying the code until the correct result is achieved.
+Lastly, in dynamic prompt construction, new information in the prompts may also come from other agents, which acts as a form of linked inference computation, making the system's computational mechanisms more complex, varied, and capable of producing richer behaviors.

+Separating computational tasks is, from a practical standpoint, due to our limited context window.
+We cannot expect to complete a complex task within a window of a few thousand tokens.
+If we can decompose a complex task so that each subtask is solved within limited resources, that would be an ideal outcome.
+In traditional computing models, we have always taken advantage of this, but in new computing centered around LLMs, this is not easy to achieve.
+The issue is that if one subtask fails, the entire task is at risk of failure.
+Recursion is even more challenging: how do you ensure that with each call, the LLM solves a part of the subproblem rather than passing the entire burden to the next level of the call?
+We have solved the first problem with the IACT architecture in AIlice, and the second problem is theoretically not difficult to solve, but it likely requires a smarter LLM.

+The third principle is what everyone is currently working on: having multiple intelligent agents interact and cooperate to complete more complex tasks.
+The implementation of this principle actually addresses the aforementioned issue of subtask failure.
+Multi-agent collaboration is crucial for the fault tolerance of agents in operation.
+In fact, this may be one of the biggest differences between the new computational paradigm and traditional computing: traditional computing is precise and error-free, assigning subtasks only through unidirectional communication (function calls), whereas the new computational paradigm is error-prone and requires bidirectional communication between computing units to correct errors.
+This will be explained in detail in the following section on the IACT framework.

 ## Computational Model: Interactive Agents Calling Tree
+AIlice can be regarded as **a computer powered by a LLM**, and its features include:

+- Representing input, output, programs, and data in text form.

+- Using LLM as the processor.

+- Breaking down computational tasks through successive calls to basic computing units (analogous to functions in traditional computing), which are essentially various functional agents.

+Therefore, **user-input text commands are executed as a kind of program, decomposed into various "subprograms", and addressed by different agents**, forming the fundamental architecture of AIlice.
+In the following, we will provide a detailed explanation of the nature of these basic computing units.

 A natural idea is to let LLM solve certain problems (such as information retrieval, document understanding, etc.) through multi-round dialogues with external callers and peripheral modules in the simplest computational unit.
 We temporarily call this computational unit a "function".
 Then, by analogy with traditional computing, we allow functions to call each other, and finally add the concept of threads to implement multi-agent interaction.
 However, we can have a **much simpler and more elegant computational